warnerm06/twitterpated/README.md

 3. Student A should create a new empty repo.
 It can have a Readme if you want.
 Invite Your team members to this repo.
     * All members should accept invite.
+    * **Edit** You must have a file in the repo for the 'branch' option to show up.
+Create a file in `master` and push it to the remote repo.
     ![github collab](images/github_collab.png)
     * Go to Settings > Branches and click 'add rule'
     * Under Branch Name patter put `master`